Pediatric & Adolescent Medicine

 CFHI students are warmly welcomed in these primary care centers and can develop skills in working with the underserved populations they reach.

-This center tends to children with physical and intellectual disabilities in El Alto, offering services in the medical, pedagogic, and social fields.
+Center for the Integral Support of Children with Disabilities “Virgen Niña,” El Alto -This center tends to children with physical and intellectual disabilities in El Alto, offering services in the medical, pedagogic, and social fields.

 Insufficient staffing to care for these children makes this a very valuable rotation for CFHI students.